byteball/obyte-gui-wallet/README.md

 ## Create an AppImage

 The application and the libraries it requires can be bundled into a one-file executable called AppImage.
 It should run on most Linux distribution without any additional package installation.
-There is a script that handles the whole image creation process.
+There is a script that handles the whole image creation process, the following procedure has been tested on Ubuntu 16.04.

-Install Node.JS version >= 8.
+Install Node.JS version >= 8 preferably using [NVM](https://github.com/creationix/nvm)

+Install compilation tools:
+`sudo apt-get install build-essential python`

 Clone the source: